batazo/FlashIt/README.md

-# FlashIt
+# FlashIt - FlashThese
-Flash the characters JavaScript
+Functions to Flash the characters - JavaScript

 ## Usage
 ### FlashIT